browserplus/bp-script-invoking-service/README.md

 ## Invoking Scripts From Services

-This is a simple service that invokes a shell script.
-It's OSX specific but the idea should be the same on win32 as well.
+This is a simple service that invokes a shell script or batch file.
+The output of the script is captured inside the ruby environment and can then be manipulated, returned, whatever.

 ## Example output